jxiw/BiGS/bigs_dataset/README.md

 Most of code is from [academic-budget-bert](https://github.com/IntelLabs/academic-budget-bert)

-Here are PreTrainingDataset classes **if you want to download text corpus locally and train BiGS with it.**
+Here are PreTrainingDataset classes **if you want to download text corpus to your server and train BiGS with it.**

 # Pretrain corpus